AlhiloMustafa/Blogs-Daily/README.md

 * Now the web-app running; you can use the code and play round

 ## Summary
-I hope this project can help new web developers to build their own website with node.js., it helps to understand:
+I hope this project can help new web developers to build their own website with node.js.
+This project helps them to to understand:
-* What the node.js directory structure
+* The node.js directory structure
 * Rendered the text dynamically using EJS
 * Understand EJS layout and partials
 * Routing in nod.js and paths
 * Passing over the data among pages and using body-parser
 * Appling and understand express routing parameters

 ## Resources:
 #### The project was an assignment; and the course taught by Dr. Angela Yu